Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

 ### O-UTXO

-O-UTXO is short for the Omni-UTXO.
-The UTXO transaction model is used for Omni-UTXO, namely all tokens are stored in the unspent transaction outputs.
-To distinguish the UTXO of Omni-UTXO from the UTXO of BTC, we call the former the `O-UTXO`.
+O-UTXO is short for the OMNI-UTXO.
+The UTXO transaction model is used for OMNI-UTXO, namely all tokens are stored in the unspent transaction outputs.
+To distinguish the UTXO of OMNI-UTXO from the UTXO of BTC, we call the former the `O-UTXO`.
 Anyone who has the private key to the O-UTXO can spend the O-UTXO.

 #### Data structure of O-UTXO